 Master of Science in Education – Reading and Literacy Specialization

 The Master of Science in Education – Reading and Literacy Specialization gives you insights to improve the reading abilities of young learners.
 The online program is designed to equip students with the current literacy theories, practices, and assessment techniques.
-Students complete six core courses and five specialization courses, along with an in-person practicum component.
+Students complete six core courses and six specialization courses, along with an in-person practicum component.
 Online students can look forward to ample support from the university.
-Students will create a career plan in their first semester and work with Capella's licensure team to obtain licensure in the student's home state.
 To apply, students will need a bachelor's degree from an accredited university and a minimum 2.3 GPA.
 Students will also need to complete the Minnesota Teacher Licensure Exam before completing their practicum.
 The program is accredited by the Council for the Accreditation of Educator Preparation.

 #32 – Edinboro University of Pennsylvania